FreeOpcUa/opcua-asyncio/docs/usage/get-started/minimal-server.rst

 To do this, a function, decorated with the :meth:`~asyncua.common.methods.uamethod` decorator, is created and, similar to the objects and variables, registered on the server.
-It would also be possible to register a undecorated function on the server, but in this case the coversion from and to UA Variant types would be up to us.
+It would also be possible to register a undecorated function on the server, but in this case the conversion from and to UA Variant types would be up to us.

 Starting the Server
 ===================